 In December 2022, we launched season six to dive deeper into the energy transition landscape, examining the critical role infrastructure plays in supporting and sustaining innovative technologies.
-Over the course of the season, the team talked through Independent System Operators (ISOs) being the air traffic controllers of the power generation world, took a look back to move forward with lessons learned over the years from the digital grid, explored the world's largest source of energy storage with pumped hydro, learned how captured carbon makes its way to a storable location, recognized the important role water plays in our energy systems, and tied it all together by examining the relationship between government policy and the energy industry.
-Listen here ▶
+Over the course of the season, the team talked through Independent System Operators (ISOs) being the air traffic controllers of the power generation world, took a look back to move forward with lessons learned over the years from the digital grid, explored the world's largest source of energy storage with pumped hydro, learned how captured carbon makes its

-- Certain renewables projects qualify for federal income tax credits that are calculated based on electricity production measured in kWh; as evidenced by our tax filings, EFS has earned production tax credits for its investments over the years for 125 million MWh. - Based on average U.S. home usage of 10,632 kWh per year (Source: US Energy Information Administration).
+7 Certain renewables projects qualify for federal income tax credits that are calculated based on electricity production measured in kWh; as evidenced by our tax filings, EFS has earned production tax credits for its investments over the years for 125 million MWh.

+8 Based on average U.S. home usage of 10,632 kWh per year (Source: US Energy Information Administration).